claritychallenge/clarity/recipes/cad1/task1/baseline/README.md

 ### 2.1 Enhancement

+We offer two baseline systems:

-The baseline enhance simply takes the out-of-the-box [Hybrid Demucs](https://github.com/facebookresearch/demucs) [1] source separation model distributed on [TorchAudio](https://pytorch.org/audio/main/tutorials/hybrid_demucs_tutorial.html) and applies a simple NAL-R [2] fitting amplification to each VDBO (`vocals`, `drums`, `bass` and `others`) stem.
+1. Using the out-of-the-box time-domain [Hybrid Demucs](https://github.com/facebookresearch/demucs) [[1](#4-references)]
+source separation model distributed on [TorchAudio](https://pytorch.org/audio/main/tutorials/hybrid_demucs_tutorial.html)

-The remixing is performed by summing the amplified VDBO stems.

-The baseline generates a left and right signal for each VDBO stem and a remixed signal, totalling 9 signals per song-listener.
+2. Using the out-of-the-box spectrogram-based [Open-Unmix](https://github.com/sigsep/open-unmix-pytorch)
+source separation model (version `umxhq`) distributed through [PyTorch Hub](https://pytorch.org/hub/)

+Both system use the same enhancement strategy; using the music separation model, the baseline system estimates the VDBO (`vocals`, `drums`, `bass` and `others`) stems.
+Then, they apply a simple NAL-R [[2](#4-references)] fitting amplification to each of them.
+These results on eight mono signals (four from the left channel and four from the right channel).
+Finally, each signal is downsampled to 24000 Hertz, convert to 16bit precision and encoded using the lossless FLAC compression.
+These eight signal are then used for the objective evaluation (HAAQI).

+The baselines also provide a remixing strategy to generate a stereo signal for each listener.
+This is done by summing the amplified VDBO stems, where each channel (left and right in stereo) is composed of the addition of the corresponding four stems.
+This stereo remixed signal is then used for subjective evaluation (listener panel).

 To run the baseline enhancement system first, make sure that `paths.root` in `config.yaml` points to where you have installed the Cadenza data.
 This parameter defaults to the working directory.
-You can also define your own `path.exp_folder` to store enhanced signals and evaluated results.
+You can also define your own `path.exp_folder` to store the enhanced signals and evaluated results and select what music separation model you want to employ.

 Then run: